Chart Color Schemes

 Tuggerah - Kangy Angy is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Tuggerah - Kangy Angy's population is approximately 5,277 as of August 2025.
-This figure represents a rise of 48 individuals, an increase of 0.9% since the 2021 Census, which recorded a population of 5,229 people.
-The growth can be inferred from the estimated resident population of 5,306 in June 2024 and the addition of 50 validated new addresses post-Census.
-This results in a population density of 189 persons per square kilometer.
-Tuggerah - Kangy Angy's growth rate since the Census, at 0.9%, is within 2.2 percentage points of the SA4 region's rate of 3.1%.
-Overseas migration contributed approximately 63.4% to recent population gains in the area.
+This figure reflects an increase of 48 people since the 2021 Census, which reported a population of 5,229 people.
+The change was inferred from the estimated resident population of 5,306 in June 2024 and an additional 50 validated new addresses since the Census date.
+This results in a population density ratio of 189 persons per square kilometer.
+Tuggerah - Kangy Angy's growth rate of 0.9% since the census is within 2.2 percentage points of the SA4 region's growth rate of 3.1%.
+Overseas migration contributed approximately 63.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population